 Being genuinely interested in the other person.
 Being really listened to in itself can be very reassuring and calming.
 Ineffective listening on the other hand is likely to inflame any conflict.

 If you want to 'tackle' your partner about something and are planning to have a conversation, make sure that you...

 You're more likely to be able to achieve a positive outcome if you...

 By preparing the ground you'll have already communicated that this isn't just an ordinary run-of-the-mill conversation.
 You'll have also communicated that you respect that he or she has needs too and that you have considered those.

 Are your relationship issues really pressing?
 Do you think you need much more than a page on communication?
-Then kick start the recovery of your relationship with Lee Baucom's, PhD blueprint for saving your relationship.
-Have a look at Save my Marriage/Relationship (it's written for a marriage, but it's just as suitable if you're in a long-term relationship).
+Then kick start the recovery of your relationship with my Complete Guide to Saving Your Relationship.

 Not at all sure that your partner is 'the one', or that it's 'true love'?